AkandaAshraf/VirtualSoc/README.md

 The R script is provided for calculating graph properties but not a part of the VirtualSoc project)

 ## Few generated sample datasets are uploaded to the repo. data_sample.zip
-## Many more generated datasets from VirtualSocwill soon be shared!
+## Many more generated datasets from VirtualSoc will be shared soon!